-Whilst the Covid-19 pandemic has impacted people, young and old, from every background, there is no question that Black, Asian and Minority Ethnic communities across the UK have been disproportionately affected.
+Whilst the Covid-19 pandemic has impacted people, young and old, from every background, there is no question that communities experiencing racial inequality (typically grouped as Black, Asian and Minority Ethnic*) have been disproportionately affected.
 The crisis has amplified the entrenched structural racism faced across the board, from health to employment and general living standards.
 Prior to Covid-19, Comic Relief were exploring the best ways to address racial inequality in grant making.
 Whilst we were making steps in the right direction, the pandemic accelerated the need for grant making through a racial lens.

 These findings and the urgency of response required, helped us rapidly reflect, reshape and respond.
 We reached out to the campaigning organisation #CharitySoWhite who are making great strides in their work addressing institutional racism within the charity sector.
 Through their strong recommendations, and an open dialogue, both with CSW and internally, we crafted Comic Relief’s first funding call exclusively for Black and Asian led organisations.
-Taking on board their recommendations regarding wider grant programmes, we also ringfenced 20% of funds from our new Change Makers programme to organisations led by PoC.
+Taking on board their recommendations regarding wider grant programmes, we also ringfenced 20% of funds from our new Change Makers programme, to organisations led by communities experiencing racial inequality.
 We endeavoured to make the application and interview process simple, short and jargon free, enabling organisations to swiftly submit applications and for us to make fast decisions.
-We significantly condense our application process (from launching the fund to decision making) to just four weeks.
+We significantly condensed our application process (from launching the fund to decision making) to just four weeks.

 Sector reflections: We need to change...